openai/evals/.github/PULL_REQUEST_TEMPLATE.md

 ### Eval JSON data

-Since we are using Git LFS, we are asking eval submitters to add in their first 100 JSONL eval lines.
+Since we are using Git LFS, we are asking eval submitters to add in at least the first 3 JSONL eval lines from their contribution here:

 <details>
   <summary>View evals in JSON</summary>